lgauthie/mar-fmnet/README.md

 ----------------------------

-A system could be set up such that the control values of the system are used to map a input channel of the MarSystem to various parameters, such as the modulation index, pitch, ratio, and any other interesting parameters.
+A system could be set up such that the control values of the system are used to map an input channel of the MarSystem to various parameters, such as the modulation index, pitch, ratio, and any other interesting parameters.
 This would allow for sample accurate modulation.

 There are also some other issues with the built in FM module.
-If the mod ratio isn't a whole number, there will be pops and clicks in the output signal.
+If the mod ratio isn't a whole number, or the modulation index is too hight, there will be pops and clicks in the output signal.
 This could be a side effect of the FM module having a fairly small non-interpolating wavetable.